Heroes of the Realms

 Specialist gain a bonus cantrip from their school.

 Pin Down: As a standard action you can attempt to use a weapon to pin a target to an adjacent surface.
 This can only be done with piercing weapons.
 Unless you have the Improved Pin Down feat this maneuver provokes attacks of opportunity.
 Also, if you try to pin down a target by piercing their body with a weapon you must have the Greater Pin Down feat or this maneuver provokes attacks of opportunity.
 You can only pierce a targets body if your base attack bonus is higher than their Hit Dice / Character Level.
 This inflicts normal damage to the target.

-If your attack exceeds the target’s CMD, the target is entangled by the weapon and can not move from that place, but takes no damage from the attack.
-The entangled condition can be ended by using a move action to free the weapon from the target.
+If your attack exceeds the target’s CMD, the target is grappled by the weapon and can not move from that place, but takes no damage from the attack.
+The grappled condition can be ended by using a move action to free the weapon from the target.
 Removing a weapon does not provoke an attack of opportunity.
-The entagled condtion can be ended as a swift action if the target is willing to take damage from the weapon when removing it.
-Note Melee attackers have to leave their weapon in place (it takes a move action to remove the weapon for the attacker also) or the entangled condition ends.
+The grappled condition can be ended as a swift action if the target is willing to take damage from the weapon when removing it.
+Note Melee attackers have to leave their weapon in place (it takes a move action to remove the weapon for the attacker also) or the grappled condition ends.